zeljkoobrenovic/sokrates-website/blog-src/_posts/2020-04-20-file-measurements.markdown

 author: by Željko Obrenović (zeljkoobrenovic.com)
 permalink: measurments
 icon: file-size
-excerpt: "Sokrates measures the files size in lines of code, ignoring empty lines and comments."
+excerpt: "Sokrates measures the size of the file in lines of code, ignoring empty lines and comments."
 ---

 File size measurment is the basic measure in Sokrates.
 Sokrates measures the files size in lines of code, ignoring empty lines and comments.